-Tools to Maintain or Increase Share of Affordable Housing: Medium-High
+Tools to Maintain or Increase Share of Affordable Housing: Medium

 • There have been strong regional and local efforts to evaluate affordable housing needs and develop policies to link affordable housing and transit.
-The region has an especially extensive set of affordable housing incentives, and there have been a few recent affordable housing projects in station areas.
+The region has an especially extensive set of affordable housing incentives, but there have been only a few recent examples of affordable housing projects in project station areas.